 It’s best for those who want a lush camping experience and don’t require a vehicle to form part of their camping space.

 Parking is located a short walk from the allocated camping zones.
 Roadways are for pedestrian and emergency access only.

 The Paddock (Freestyle Camping)

-This camp zone is reserved for families with children and those who don’t mind keeping noise down at night.
+This camp zone is reserved for families with children and those who want to camp with family groups.

-As always we suggest planning your experience and preferred camping section in advance, those wishing to camp together with friends must arrive in convoy to ensure grouping.
+As always we suggest planning your experience and preferred camping section in advance, purchasing the correct tickets for the area you want to camp in and those wishing to camp together with friends must arrive in convoy to ensure grouping.

-Our friendly traffic wardens will be there to direct everyone to a suitable campsite but please follow these guidelines and help us help you.
+Our friendly traffic wardens will be there to direct everyone to a suitable campsite.
+Please be kind to them and follow these guidelines to help us help you have a great experience.

 Camping for the full 3 days is included in the cost of your event ticket.
 You can set up camp from 12pm on December 30, and we ask you are packed up and out of the venue no later than 12pm January 2.